 The community is equally committed to ensuring its youth learn about the community while discovering different career options.

 The Nacogdoches County Chamber of Commerce and the City of Nacogdoches partner to organize the Leaders of Tomorrow (LOT) Crew.
 LOT takes eighth-graders on once-a-month full-day field trips into the community to learn about health care, higher education, manufacturing, natural resources, military and other career paths.
-The City of Nacogdoches Parks and Recreation Department provides staffing and coordination of the
+The City of Nacogdoches Parks and Recreation Department provides staffing and coordination of the LOT program.

 GO TEXAN Certified Retirement Community

 The GO TEXAN Certified Retirement Community Program is a certification and promotion program provided by the Texas Department of Agriculture.
-To become a certified retirement community,
+To become a certified retirement community, Nacogdoches completed a rigorous application process including a retiree desirability assessment.
+Each application is reviewed and scored by an independent advisory committee comprised of volunteers who are experienced in various aspects of community and economic development.

-The GO TEXAN stamp of approval ensures each certified community has demonstrated that it can meet the living, employment/volunteer, health, entertainment, education and safety needs of its citizens and visitors - all the things that make
+The GO TEXAN stamp of approval ensures each certified community has demonstrated that it can meet the living, employment/volunteer, health, entertainment, education and safety needs of its citizens and visitors - all the things that make Texas a great place to retire.
+About four dozen Texas communities have achieved the certification.

 Film Friendly Texas Community